JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/README.md

 ### Dataset Summary

-This dataset presents a new corpus of legislative documents from 21 European countries manually annotated for exceptional measures against COVID-19.
+This dataset presents a new corpus of legislative documents from 8 European countries (Beglium, France, Hunary, Italy, Netherlands, Norway, Poland, UK) in 7 languages (Dutch, English, French, Hungarian, Italian, Norwegian Bokmål, Polish) manually annotated for exceptional measures against COVID-19.
 The annotation was done on the sentence level.

 ### Supported Tasks and Leaderboards